siddham-jain/temp-prd/README.md

 	- View of under performing students(daily and overall) - Leaderboard
 	- Access to individual student progress
 	- Ability to edit the marks awarded
+ - Can set and extend deadlines of assignments
 3. Student's View:
 	- Date, Task, Score, Comment (justification for given score/feedback)
 	- Personal performance history - Leaderboard
 	- View of daily and aggregated leaderboard
 	- Input field for link of github repo
+ - Student can re-submit assignment
 4. Data collection and processing:
 	- Github data collection for each student daily
 	- Integration with llm's API for commit evaluation